nyanp/ttimer/README.md

 timer.records  # list of records
 ```

-The results you can get with them are equivalent to `flat=True`: i.e., the measurements with the same name are accumulated.
+The results you can get with above are equivalent to `flat=True`: i.e., the measurements with the same name are accumulated.
 If you want to get the measurements for each call stack separately, you can use `.nodes`.

 ```python